-Call that is unanswered means where the customer has terminated the call before it was answered by an operator or, in the case of an IVR system, includes all calls where the customer selected an option indicating they wished to speak with an operator, but then subsequently terminated the call before it was answered by an operator.
-Calls to an IVR system that are terminated by the customer prior to selecting a relevant operator option are not included.
+Call that is unanswered means where the customer has terminated the call before it was answered by a call centre operator or, in the case of an IVR system, includes all calls where the customer selected an option indicating they wished to speak with a call centre operator, but then subsequently terminated the call before it was answered.
+Calls to an IVR system that are terminated by the customer prior to selecting an option indicating they wish to speak with a call centre operator are not included.